syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if the input data types are incorrect.
+#VALUE! - occurs if the input data types are incorrect.

-&#35;N/A - occurs if the unit does not exist or are in different groups.
+#N/A - occurs if the unit does not exist or are in different groups.

 #### Example: